Kendall County Courthouse (Illinois): History

 Construction on the Kendall County Courthouse began in 1862 in Yorkville, Illinois on a bluff overlooking the Fox River.
 The limestone and brick building was completed in 1864 and went into service as the primary judiciary building for Kendall County.
 The original completed structure stood four and a half stories tall including its two-story cupola.

 At about 4 a.m on March 25, 1887 the courthouse was struck by fire.
 Yorkville, without a fire department at the time, was forced to rely upon railroad water cars from nearby Aurora to extinguish any blazes.
 Citizens of Yorkville rescued the sheriff, his family and two prisoners being held in the jail.
 Though the exact cause of the fire was never determined, it is believed to have started in a coal stove in the sheriff's residence.
 The railroad cars did not arrive to Yorkville in time and the building was almost completely destroyed.
 The fire left only the exterior walls standing.

 After the fire the interior of the building was redesigned and the building reconstructed.
 The roof was topped with a one-story domed capital.
 The dome was removed in 1920 because of continued problems with water leakage.
 The population of Kendall County grew and in 1958 the courthouse expanded with the addition of two wings to the building, on the east and west sides of the structure.
 The building stayed in use as the courthouse until 1998, when a new facility was built.
-Between 1998 and 2000 the Kendall County Courthouse stood vacant until a restoration project started in 2000.
+The old Kendall County Courthouse then stood vacant until a restoration project started in 2000.
 The restoration included the installation of a replica of the cupola that was removed in 1920 and renovation of the historic courtroom.
 As of 2008, the courtroom and some meeting room serves as rental space for reunions and conferences.